 Welcome to our guide to the health system in France.

 France is often rightly praised for the quality of healthcare it provides.

 The country certainly spends a lot of money on health, around 10% of gross national income, one of the highest rates in the world.

 Perhaps as a result of this expenditure the French enjoy a life expectancy only exceeded by that of the Japanese!

-Nevertheless, the system is under severe financial pressure, there is a growing shortage of suitable staff in many regions, and a higher proportion of the running costs are having to be picked up by patients.
+Nevertheless, the system is under severe financial pressure, there is a growing shortage of suitable staff in many regions, and an increasing proportion of the running costs are having to be picked up by patients.

-At an institutional level the organisation and financing of the system is complex and is often characterised by high levels of tension between the various parts of the system.
+At an institutional level the organisation and financing of the system is complex and is often characterised by high levels of tension between the system's various parts.

 Most health professionals who work outside of hospitals are self-employed and depend for their income on fee paying patients whose costs are reimbursed by the social security and voluntary health insurance systems.

-Patients, in turn, have been allowed to have unrestricted access to doctors and specialists, with the result that no-one in the health system has had any particular incentive to keep down costs.
+Patients, in turn, have been allowed unrestricted access to doctors and specialists, with the result that no-one in the health system has had any particular incentive to keep down costs.

 Over the past few years the government has introduced a series of reforms, the whole purpose of which is to increase efficiency and drive down costs.
 These reforms are on-going.